selaux/opa-control-plane/docs/concepts.md

 complexity—favor modularity for larger teams and environments, but keep things simple for smaller setups.

-## Multipel Configuration Files and Overrides
+## Multiple Configuration Files and Overrides

 When you execute OCP commands you specify the path to configuration files or directories with \-c/–config.
 The flag can point at individual files or